SafdarJamal/express-guestbook/README.md

 npm install
 ```

-Finally, you need to start a local web server.
-Run:
+Now, you can start a local web server by running:

 ```
 npm start
 ```

+and then you can open http://localhost:8080 to view it in the browser.

-#### npm scripts
+#### Available npm scripts

 | Script      | Description                           |
 | ----------- | ------------------------------------- |